MrPio/AmazonReviewsMarketTrends/README.md

 One thing we should be aware of is the *Max Sequence Length* model attribute.
 If we have documents that are too long, the content will be truncated and potentially useful information will be lost. **So we can either split the documents into smaller documents** — That's what we did here — **or choose a larger model**.

 > [!TIP]
-> For my experience, I strongly recommend splitting large documents into sentences using a tokenizer such as `sent_tokenize` from `nltk`.
+> In my experience, I strongly recommend splitting large documents into sentences using a tokenizer such as `sent_tokenize` from `nltk`.
 This also has the advantage of naturally assigning multiple topics to a large document.

 Another aspect to take into account is the language.
 If our corpus contains a lot a significant amount of words or even entire documents in a non-english language, we should use a multi-lingual model, like [`paraphrase-multilingual-mpnet-base-v2`](https://huggingface.co/sentence-transformers/paraphrase-multilingual-mpnet-base-v2).
 However, this is not the case in this project because we scraped the reviews from Amazon US.